 CCC Task Forces

-The Human Technology Frontier task force focuses on the role of technology to augmenting human performance, including but not limited to, in the workplace, in the classroom, and to improve health outcomes.
+Descendant of the Human Technology Frontier task force, the Health and Human Computer Interaction task force focuses on the usage of technology to improve community health outcomes and to augment human performance, including but not limited to, in the workplace and the classroom.

 Chairs: Daniel Lopresti and Ben Zorn

 The CCC task force on Intelligent Infrastructure focuses on exploring the challenges and opportunities in the intersection between infrastructure, the Internet of Things, and other relevant technologies that are vital to the creation of smart cities and communities.

 This task force addresses the important domains of privacy and fairness in an interconnected and big-data driven world.